 Prepare the Pure Wand…and Your Hole

 As with any kind of anal play, the most important thing I can share with you is to relax before you begin your session.
 Preplan your prostate play so you can gradually relax as the hour approaches.
 Soak in a hot bath if it helps.
 As suggested in the above video, consider douching your ass before you play.
 It tends to make things cleaner and can help you feel more relaxed, especially if you’re using warm water in the enema bottle.
 It’s a good idea to warm the toy, too, especially if the metal is cold to the touch.
-While you can quickly heat the wand under warm or hot running water, I’ve found it works just as well to rub the stainless steel with your hands.
+Though you can quickly heat the wand under warm or hot running water, I’ve found it works just as well to rub the stainless steel with your hands.
 This not only brings the metal up to a comfortable temperature, but it helps you get acquainted with the size, shape, and feel of the toy.